-- Risk levels: Levels must be selected to show at least three distinct levels, with the values based on the following: - Top 5 percent of overall utility risk values in the HFRA - Top 5 to 20 percent of overall utility risk values in the HFRA - Bottom 80 percent of overall utility risk values in the HFRA - Colormap: The colormap of the risk levels must meet accessibility requirements (recommended colormap is Viridis) - County lines: The map must include county lines as a geospatial reference - HFTD tiers: The map must show a comparison with existing HFTD Tiers 2 and 3 regions.
+- Risk levels: Levels must be selected to show at least three distinct levels, with the values based on the following: - $\circ$ $\,$ Top 5 percent of overall utility risk values in the HFRA $\,$ - o Top 5 to 20 percent of overall utility risk values in the HFRA - o Bottom 80 percent of overall utility risk values in the HFRA - Colormap: The colormap of the risk levels must meet accessibility requirements (recommended colormap is Viridis) - County lines: The map must include county lines as a geospatial reference - HFTD tiers: The map must show a comparison with existing HFTD Tiers 2 and 3 regions.

-Figure 6-8 is a map of utility fire risk with California counties, and Figure 6-9 is an analogous map with Tier 2 and Tier 3 high fire threat district polygons.
+Figure 6-5 is a map of utility fire risk in California counties, and Figure 6-6 is an analogous map with Tier 2 and Tier 3 high fire threat district polygons.
+These maps represent preliminary outputs produced by Direxyon.
+Liberty's Fire Risk model is expected to be in production in Quarter 3 of 2024.

-Figure 6-8: Liberty Fire Risk Map with County Borders
+Figure 6-5 : Liberty Fire Risk Map with County Borders

-Figure 6-9: Liberty Fire Risk Map with HFTD Polygons
+Figure 6-6: Liberty Fire Risk Map with HFTD Polygons